Samukat/Data3001G2/README.md

 ### Removing unsuitable laps

 - Removing rows with less than N (to be determined) data points so features could be constructed cleanly
-- Removing laps where lap max distance between points become too great -> inacuracy
+- Removing laps where lap max distance between points become too great -> inaccuracy

 ### Feature engineering